Requirements

 Find these in the printer's network settings or device info.
 You'll need both to connect.

-Docker Installation (Recommended)
+Docker Installation

-The easiest way to run Bambuddy.
 Pre-built images available for Intel/AMD and ARM (Raspberry Pi).

 Multi-Architecture Support: Pre-built images work on linux/amd64 (Intel/AMD) and linux/arm64 (Raspberry Pi 4/5, Apple Silicon).
 Docker automatically pulls the right image for your system.

-Option A: Pre-built Image (Fastest)
+Option B: Pre-built Image (Manual)

 No building required - just download the compose file and run: